-Buying insurance coverage helps keep you protected from the full financial fallout of an accident or injury (phew!).
-But (and it’s a big but) even with insurance, you’ll probably still be responsible for some costs when you file a claim.
+Buying insurance coverage helps keep you protected from the full financial fallout of an accident or injury.
+But even with insurance, you’ll probably still be responsible for some costs when you file a claim.

 An insurance deductible is the amount of money the insured party is responsible for at the time of loss or damage: it’s the cost you have to pay before the insurance company pays out its share.

 Here’s what you need to know about the different types of insurance deductibles and other insurance-related costs you may face.

 What Is a Deductible?